-- Treatment is now effective and easier to take than ever before. - Life expectancy is similar to being HIV negative especially if you are diagnosed early and begin treatment.
-Being HIV positive might actually help you live longer because you will access medical care throughout your life. - The risk of transmitting HIV when on treatment is effectively zero.
+- Treatment is now more effective and easier to take than ever before. - Life expectancy is similar to being HIV negative especially if you are diagnosed early and begin treatment.
+Being HIV positive might actually help you live longer because you will access medical care throughout your life. - ART prevents HIV transmission.
 This means that our sexual partners, if they are HIV negative, are protected too.
 This should also help reduce the fear about HIV.
 It should help reduce stigma.